English

 Prioritize self-care and engage in activities that bring you joy and relaxation.
 This can include reading, exercising, meditating, or anything else that makes you feel good about yourself.

-Learning more about emotional abuse and intermittent reinforcement can be empowering.
-It helps you understand what you've been through and why it's not your fault.
 Remember, recovery takes time and patience.
 It's a journey filled with ups and downs, but with each step, you move closer to healing and reclaiming your sense of self.
 It's okay to ask for help, and it's important to remember, you are not alone in this journey.

 Narcissistic individuals often use intermittent reinforcement as a tool to maintain control in relationships.
 By alternating between warmth and neglect, they keep their victims in a constant state of uncertainty and desperation for approval.